RanaMostafaAbdElMohsen/TurtleBot_Ros/docs/Launch.md

 - Open `camera viewer` from navigation bar in `Tools` dropdown
 - Open a new shell and Type command mentioned in camera viewer `roslaunch rosbridge_server rosbridge_websocket.launch`
 - Open another shell and Type command mentioned in camera viewer `rosrun web_video_server web_video_server _port:=11315`
-- Run exploration / move_base algorithm as mentioned above
+- Run exploration autonmous mappping as mentioned above
 - Open a new shell + Type in command `rosrun source_code detect_cone.py`, and will log if wheel is detected or not